 The election of Joe Biden in 2021 did not seem to make much difference to U.S. relations with Russia.
-Biden had been caught in the escalation mode of the Obama administration and Washington was in no mood to change its course.
-On the contrary, given Russia’s underhanded activities and inimical overt policies, Biden, despite political rhetoric regarding his desire to improve relations, began to punish Putin’s past and current behavior.
-His policies (along with Putin’s) resulted in a continued series of escalating tit-for-tats that have yet to see its ending.
+Given Russia’s underhanded activities and inimical overt policies, Biden, despite political rhetoric regarding his desire to improve relations, began to punish Putin’s past and current behavior.
+His policies (along with Putin’s) resulted in a continued series of escalating tit-for-tats.

 It appears that Biden’s image of Putin influenced his policies.
 According to his public admission he once told the Russian leader to his face that he probably had no soul.
 It would seem inescapable that neither government was noticing that their relations were rapidly worsening.
-And yet, it did matter much since so-called diplomatic talks were being handled from each other’s perspectives and based on their interests as opposed to focusing on avoiding war.
+Diplomatic talks were being handled from each other’s perspectives and based on their interests as opposed to focusing on avoiding war.
 For there to be peace the U.S. and NATO demanded that Russia’s aggression ceases, and lands be returned to the status quo ante (2013).
-Meanwhile, Russia had been demanding tangible guarantees to protect its security since words would not be enough.
+Meanwhile, Russia had been demanding tangible guarantees to protect its security.

-In April 2021, Biden imposed a whole array of financial and non-financial sanctions.
-Ignoring the history of U.S. misdeeds, among the reasons spelled out by the White House were Russia’s efforts to undermine the conduct of free and fair democratic elections and democratic institutions … [among] its allies and partners, and for violating well-established principles of international law, including respect for the territorial integrity of states.
+In April 2021, Biden imposed a whole array of sanctions.
+Ignoring the U.S.’s own misdeeds, the White House accused Russia of efforts to undermine the conduct of free and fair democratic elections and democratic institutions … [among] its allies and partners, and violating well-established principles of international law, including respect for the territorial integrity of states.

-Months later, both leaders held a summit meeting in Geneva, which despite their optimistic comments, in retrospect had to be considered a failure.
-Biden had to realize that injecting discussions of human rights, Alexey Navalny, and electoral interference into issues about nuclear arms control and cybersecurity would lead nowhere.
-Both countries were engaged in open political confrontation.
+Months later, both leaders held a summit meeting in Geneva that was by all accounts a failure.
+Biden injected discussions of human rights, Alexey Navalny, and electoral interference into issues dealing with nuclear arms control and cybersecurity.
 As a result, there were no new areas of agreement.

 According to the public record neither the U.S. nor NATO paid attention to Putin’s requests for tacit guarantees (not spheres of influence) to ensure Russia’s security.
 Sensing that his policies in eastern Ukraine had not put enough pressure on NATO as it did during his Georgian incursion, in March and April 2021 Putin began to mobilize troops towards Ukraine’s northern, southern, and eastern borders.

 In a talk with Biden two months prior to Russia’s attack on Ukraine (Dec 2022), Putin again demanded security arrangements for Russia.
 If met, they could conceivably have prevented the war.
-By far the most important demands would have to include an end to NATO expansionism along with a commitment that Ukraine, Georgia, or any other border country would not join NATO.
+By far the most important demands would have been to include an end to NATO expansionism along with a commitment that Ukraine, Georgia, or any other border country would not join NATO.
 Instead, these countries would maintain a vigilant independence while observing the degree of neutrality required to prevent misperceptions from taking place.
-Amid Russian military buildup on Ukraine’s borders, the U.S., the E.U., NATO, and Ukraine instead focused on intensifying Ukraine’s security while paying little attention to Putin’s demands.
+Nonetheless, amid Russian military buildup on Ukraine’s borders, the U.S., the E.U., NATO, and Ukraine focused instead on intensifying Ukraine’s security while paying little attention to Putin’s demands for security.

 A caveat on NATO’s expansionist policies